Dietitian Blog, MNT Guidelines | Aug 26 2025

 Protein:

-• 1 to 1.5 g/kg if receiving dialysis
+• 1 to 1.5 g/kg if receiving dialysis and/or catabolic

 Fluid:

-• Restrict fluid with anuria or oliguria
+• Consider fluid restriction with anuria or oliguria; no fluid restriction with CRRT

 Breastfeeding